Nothing to My Name: Historical context

 By the late 1970s, Western rock music was gaining popularity in mainland China.
-After the Cultural Revolution ended in the mid-1970s and the government began a period of economic reform called gaige kaifang, many students and businessmen went abroad and brought back Western music.
+After the Cultural Revolution ended in the mid-1970s and the government began a period of economic reform, many students and businessmen went abroad and brought back Western music.
 Chinese singers began performing covers of popular Western rock songs.

 At the same time, Chinese society and the Chinese government were quickly abandoning Maoism, and promoting economic policies that had a more capitalist orientation.
 Many Chinese teens and students were becoming disillusioned with their government, which they felt had abandoned its ideals.
 Because of the rapid economic changes, many of them felt that they had no opportunities and no individual freedom.
 These developments formed the background against which "Nothing to My Name" appeared in 1986.

 Music and lyrics

 Musical style

-Cui Jian was heavily influenced by Western artists such as Bob Dylan, The Beatles, The Rolling Stones, and Talking Heads; in the late 1980s he even performed with a hair style modeled on that of John Lennon.
-In "Nothing to My Name" and other songs, he intentionally altered the sounds of traditional Chinese musical instruments by mixing them with elements of rock music, such as electric guitar.
+Cui Jian was heavily influenced by Western artists such as Bob Dylan, the Beatles, the Rolling Stones, and Talking Heads; in the late 1980s he even performed with a hair style modeled on that of John Lennon.
+In "Nothing to My Name" and other songs, he intentionally altered the sounds of traditional Chinese musical instruments by mixing them with elements of rock music, especially the arrangement of the suona solo—rather than electric guitar—in the ritornello played by Liu Yuan.
 He also purposely divorced his musical style from that of the revolutionary songs and proletarian operas that were common under Chairman Mao Zedong during the Cultural Revolution—for example, he performed his music very loud, as high as 150 decibels, just because Mao had considered loud music disruptive to the social order.

-In genre, the song is often called the first work of Xibeifeng, a 1980s music style originating from Northwest China.
+In genre, the song is often called the first work of Xibeifeng, a 1980s music style originating from Northwest China, based on traditional Shaanbei folk music.
 Cui himself, however, considers the song pure rock and roll.